 - Salmon: visual check (white meat) is enough

-Temperature checking takes time, but with a good system it's manageable:
+Temperature checking takes time, but with smart organization it's totally manageable:

 - Fixed thermometer per cooking station - No searching during service